terokarvinen/micro-run/README.md

 # micro-run

-*Press F5 to save and run the current file, F12 to make*
+*Press F5 to save and run the current file, F12 to make, F9 to make in background*

 F12 compiles your project even if Makefile is in a higher directory.
 It goes up (cd ..) until it finds make file or is at root directory.

+F9 runs 'make' in background, allowing you to keep editing while your project compiles.

 ![micro-run screenshot - press F5 to run current file](micro-run.png)